 - enforcement of legal claims

 The Royal Foundation engages in ‘donor profiling’; identification of, and subsequent research into, prospective major donors and influencers – individuals, charitable trusts, companies and volunteers to gain a better understanding of our supporters and identify prospective supporters.
-This profiling, which may include identifying indicators of wealth and analysis of our database in future, will inform our fundraising strategy, helping us to provide you with relevant and effective communications and strengthening the relationship with our supporters in the most efficient way possible.
+We use the following public sources of information to undertake this research including: [Companies House (directorships, shareholdings and company accounts) the Charity Commission register, The Electoral Roll (Open Register), the Land Registry, directories (such as The Sunday Times Rich List, Debretts and Who’s Who) , Linked In, Inside Philanthropy, reliable print and broadcast media (including newspapers, magazines and online publications), and information that individuals have put into the public domain such as company websites of on professional networking sites].
+This profiling, which may include identifying indicators of wealth and analysis of our database, will inform our fundraising strategy, helping us to provide you with relevant and effective communications and strengthening the relationship with our supporters in the most efficient way possible.
 As a charity, this helps the Foundation make best use of its charitable funds in order to maximise the public benefit it is able to deliver.

 You can opt out of your personal information being used in this way.
-If you do not wish the Royal Foundation to undertake donor profiling on you, then please contact us at email@example.com.
+If you do not wish the Royal Foundation to undertake donor profiling on you, then please contact us.

 Donor due diligence